nidiatrovao/H5N1Americas/README.md

-### Supplementary Material for "Reassortant H5N1 avian influenza virus genotypes in the Americas"
+### Supplementary Material for "Emergence of D1.1 reassortant H5N1 avian influenza viruses in North America"